As USA Today celebrates its 30th birthday, columnists are wondering it it’ll see 40. Or even 35.

 We like the idea in principle, but the focus on freelancers is too narrow.
 If you’re going to cover something 100% these days, your available resources should include blogs, tweets, people on the spot with phone cameras and community publishers, among others.
 That isn’t in Ebyline’s best interests, of course, but the option would open up opportunities for innovation.
 Not all journalism carries a price tag anymore.

 This entry was posted on Wednesday, September 26th, 2012 at 10:07 am and is filed under Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.